AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Natural Armour.*** Due to your shell and the shape of your body, you are ill-suited to wearing Armour.
 Your shell provides ample protection, however; it gives you a base AC of 18 (your Dexterity modifier doesn't affect this number).
 You gain no benefit from wearing Armour, but if you are using a shield, you can apply the Shield's bonus as normal.

 ***Wellbeing.*** Kappa have an intuitive knowledge of medicine, particularly the skill of setting broken bones.
-You have proficiency in the Medicine skill, and can attempt to stabilise an unconscious creature as a Bonus Action rather than an Action.
+You have proficiency in the Medicine skill, and can attempt to stabilise an Unconscious creature as a Bonus Action rather than an Action.

 ***Peace Magic.*** Starting at 5th level, you can cast the *Calm Emotions* spell with this trait.
 Once you cast *Calm Emotions* with this trait, you can't cast that spell with it again until you finish a Long Rest.
 You can also cast this spell using any Spell Slots you have of the appropriate level.